Overview

 What are the jurisdictional thresholds (turnover, assets, market share and/or local presence)?
 Are there different thresholds that apply to particular sectors?

-Regardless of these thresholds, notification is mandatory if the COMCO held one of the undertakings concerned in a final and non-appealable decision to be dominant in a market in Switzerland, and if the concentration concerns either that market or an adjacent market or a market upstream or downstream thereof.
+Regardless of turnover, transactions must be notified to ComCo before their implementation if one of the undertakings, in a former proceeding, has been found dominant in a market in Switzerland, and the concentration concerns either that market or an adjacent market or a market upstream or downstream thereof (Article 9(4) CartA).

 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?